 Linguistic and Cultural diversity

 The larger part of the activities of the Lutheran Church is conducted in German.
-However, every last Sunday of the month services are conducted in English and there is also a very committed small group of international members who organise events through the medium of English in order to cater for a slowly growing number of non–German speaking members and their friends.
+However, every last Sunday of the month services are conducted in English and there is also a very committed small group of international members (presiding team) who organise events through the medium of English in order to cater for a slowly growing number of non–German speaking members and their friends.
 This group is responsible for organising “Sunday Night @ Finian’s”, an innovative form of worship which explores different contemporary ways of expressing faith.
 It is supported by the St. Finian’s Gospel Choir whose music makes for the inspirational structure of these services.